NickWaterton/iperf3-GUI/README.md

 ```
 You can then test your local network/wifi speeds against the new server you just started using it's ip address.

-if you select a remote server, you can test your actual internet speeds.
+If you select a remote server, you can test your actual internet speeds.

 You can enter a new server in the 'server' combobox, if it validates as an iperf3 server, the new server (plus maps etc) will be saved in the config.ini file, and automatically loaded the next time the program is started.